Why quarantine led some people to better fitness habits, and how they can maintain them

 Embrace 'good enough'

 The imperfect workout you complete is always better than the perfect workout you never start.
-“Often, we think that if we’re going to exercise it has to be CrossFit or nothing,” explains Rogers.
+“Often, we think that if we’re going to exercise, it has to be CrossFit or nothing,” Rogers explains.
 But even a short, low-intensity walk is better than nothing.
 Martin calls this “something or nothing” thinking and says this mind-set is crucial.

 Also crucial: planning for failure (sometimes called coping planning).
 Planning for failure means strategizing about what you’ll do when your plans fall through.
 She suggests creating blueprints for specific situations.